kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/README.md

 # `"Optimized Reasoning with Guarded Logic"`

-This is the personal vault of Ryosuke Kondo filled with both random and organized notes concerning my fourth year research `"Optimized Reasoning with Guarded Logic"`.
+This is the personal vault of Ryosuke Kondo filled with both random and organized notes concerning my fourth year project `"Optimized Reasoning with Guarded Logic"`.

 ## About the Project

-The aim of the research is to solve the "open world querying problem" in case of existential conjunctive queries together with a finite collection of Guarded Tuple Generating Dependencies (GTGDs) set as axioms.
-The problem in the case of atomic (hence non-existential) queries has been solved (results are published on the paper [`Rewriting the Infinite Chase`](https://krr-oxford.github.io/Guarded-saturation/files/p2537-benedikt-long.pdf)), and our research tries to extend this result.
+The aim of the project is to solve the "open world querying problem" in case of existential conjunctive queries together with a finite collection of Guarded Tuple Generating Dependencies (GTGDs) set as axioms.

+The problem in the case of atomic queries has been solved by [`Rewriting the Infinite Chase`](https://krr-oxford.github.io/Guarded-saturation/files/p2537-benedikt-long.pdf) by means of rewriting the given set of GTGD rules to Datalog rules.
+This project tries to extend this result.

 See [[Notations and Definitions]] for summary of concepts used in the above description.